I will die

 And we know these truths deeply, even as we attempt to mitigate their importance or deny their reality.”

-As a coach it is essential to keep the transitory state of our being present.
-How can you support someone in their personal development in their life if you don't have dear present?
+As coaches, it is essential to keep the transitory state of our being present.
+How can you support someone in their personal development in life if you don't have a dear present?
 Then the rest is (almost) easy.
-As Norman Fischer pointed out in a workshop, the most difficult things a human has to do is to be born and to die and so far everybody has succeeded.
+As Norman Fischer pointed out in a workshop, the most difficult things a human has to do are to be born and to die, and so far, everybody has succeeded.

-Walk down the street and look at people and realized that they will all die.
-An exercise we did during coach training.
-Way more important than 27 little tips how to be a better better person (or a better coach).
+Walk down the street, look at people, and realize that they will all die.
+This is an exercise we did during coach training.
+It is way more important than 27 little tips on how to be a better person (or a better coach).